Protecting Your Computer

 - Don’t share your passwords with anyone.

-- You may record your secret access codes i.e. your Telephone Access Code, Customer ID, Internet Banking password or External Transfer password, to help you remember them but they must be reasonably disguised so that it is not obvious to another person what these records contain.
+- You may record your secret access codes i.e. your Telephone Access Code, Customer ID or Internet Banking password, to help you remember them but they must be reasonably disguised so that it is not obvious to another person what these records contain.

-- Do not keep your customer ID, your password and your External Transfer Password (if you have one) written down together.
+- Do not keep your customer ID or your password written down together.

 - The Suncorp Secured App adds an extra level of security for your account.